RingCanary/gemini-codemaker/README.md

 Common log levels from least to most verbose: error, warn, info, debug, trace

+## Configuration

+The application requires a valid Gemini API key to function.
+You can obtain one from the [Google AI Studio](https://ai.google.dev/).

+### Environment Variables

+- `GEMINI_API_KEY`: Required for authenticating API requests
+- `GEMINI_MODEL`: Optional variable to specify which model to use (defaults to gemini-2.0-flash-thinking-exp-01-21)
+- `GEMINI_API_ENDPOINT`: Optional variable to specify a custom API endpoint

 ## Supported Commands

 The application supports three main modes:

 ### Chat Mode

+In the interactive chat mode:
-In chat mode, the Gemini 2.0 Flash Thinking model will respond with structured commands that this CLI can execute:
+1. The Gemini model responds with structured commands that this CLI can execute
+2. Feedback from command execution is sent back to Gemini in subsequent queries
+3. The chat maintains context across multiple interactions
+4. Commands that can be executed:

-1. `create_folder`: Create a new directory
+   - `create_folder`: Create a new directory
-2. `create_file`: Create an empty file
+   - `create_file`: Create an empty file
-3. `write_code_to_file`: Write code to a specified file
+   - `write_code_to_file`: Write code to a specified file
-4. `execute_command`: Execute a shell command
+   - `execute_command`: Execute a shell command

 ### Execute Mode